 You might be wondering when oil and gas engineering jobs are coming back.
 Once a booming sector in Western Canada’s job market, the energy engineering industry has become a challenging place for many experienced professionals to earn a living since the commodity price crash of late 2014.

-Anyone familiar with the oil and gas industry knows the energy sector is notoriously cyclical, and the recent surge in oil prices represents a justifiable reason for hope.
-Yet, while Alberta appears to be on the path to economic recovery, analysts are hinting that the labour market for oil and gas engineering jobs will never be the same.
-In Calgary, for example, jobs are starting to return, but they are not the same ones people remember.
+Anyone familiar with the oil and gas industry knows the energy sector is notoriously cyclical, and surges in oil prices can represent a justifiable reason for hope.
+Yet, analysts are hinting that the labour market for oil and gas engineering jobs will never be the same.

 This is not necessarily bad news for the industry.
 Change can be a good thing, and opportunities do exist for people willing to develop new skills in different job roles.

 Whether you are a new graduate just starting your career or a seasoned professional keen on advancement, the following advice will help you land an oil and gas engineering job.
 These three tips also apply to the broader oil and gas sector and not just engineering jobs.